-I'm a third-year student at UC Berkeley, studying Computer Science and Statistics.
+I'm a fourth-year student at UC Berkeley, studying Computer Science and Applied Mathematics.

-I work with Sergey Levine in deep reinforcement learning, as well as Ben Brown in interpretable machine learning.
+I perform ML research.
+I work with Sergey Levine in deep reinforcement learning, and with Ben Brown in interpretable machine learning.

-This spring, I'm teaching Stat 140: Probability for Data Science , a course I co-developed last year.
-I've taught Stat 134 previously as well.
+I teach probability.
+This fall, I'm teaching Stat 140: Probability for Data Science , a course I co-developed two years ago.

 My first name is Dibya, pronounced `Dibbo` or `Dih-bo`; please don't spell it that way though.